neil-hicks/reading-notes/class6.md

 Variable must be identified with unique names.

 > The general rules for constructing names for variables (unique identifiers) are:
+   >
-   > - Names can contain letters, digits, underscores, and dollar signs.
+   > - Names can contain letters, digits, underscores, and dollar signs
    > - Names must begin with a letter
    > - Names can also begin with $ and _
    > - Names are case sensitive (y and Y are different variables)